-The purpose of the DM program is to develop thought leaders for the advancement of business and society.
-A Weatherhead DM student combines a disciplined approach to scholarship with a focus on compelling problems of practice.
+The purpose of the Doctor of Business Administration (DBA) program (formerly offered as the Doctor of Management program) at Case Western Reserve University is to develop thought leaders for the advancement of business and society.
+As a Weatherhead School of Management DBA student, you’ll learn to combine a disciplined approach to scholarship with a focus on compelling problems of practice.

 Ask yourself the following questions:

 - Am I intellectually curious?

 - Do I enjoy reading and expressing my own ideas in writing?

 - Do I get satisfaction from working with concepts and seeing patterns and relationships between ideas?

 - Do I believe that important organizational and social issues can be addressed through the development of knowledge?

 - Am I receptive to learning through systematic research, both qualitative and quantitative?